Herb-AI/Herb.jl/docs/src/concepts.md

 3. Iterator
 4. Examples

 Each part will be discussed in detail how it is implemented in Herb, and small code examples will be provided.
-After reading through this tutorial you should have a basic general understanding of how _Herb_ works and have an overview of important Herb modules (e.g., `HerbSearch`, `HerbCore`, `HerbSpecification`, `HerbBenchmarks`, `HerbCore`, etc.)
+After reading through this tutorial you should have a basic general understanding of how _Herb_ works and have an overview of important Herb modules (e.g., `HerbCore`, `HerbSpecification`, `HerbSearch`, `HerbBenchmarks`, etc.)

 ### 1. HerbGrammar
 First of, let's start with how do we define grammars in Herb.
 Grammars provide a set of rules that are used when creating programs.
 One could have an arithmetic expression grammar that allows addition, subtraction, multiplication, etc. Another example could be a grammar that allows bit manipulation operations (e.g., *shift left*, *shift right*, etc.), string operations (e.g., `concat`, `replace`, `findindex`, etc.).